 2. Learn the Past Tense of Strong Verbs

 Although you might think that you have mastered German irregular verbs by knowing how to conjugate them in the present tense, I have to disappoint you.
 Unfortunately, their forms in the past tense are as irregular as the ones in the present tense.
 Well, at least there is one rule: All strong verbs in German use –en at the end of their stem to form the Participle II.

 3. Understand the Principles of Mixed Verbs

-- “haben, hatte, gehabt” (to have, had, was having)
+- “haben, hatte, gehabt” (to have, had, have had)

-- “kennen, kannte, gekannt” (to know, known, was knowing)
+- “kennen, kannte, gekannt” (to know, knew, have known someone)

-- “wissen, wusste, gewusst” (to know, known, was knowing)
+- “wissen, wusste, gewusst” (to know, knew, have known something)

-- “rennen, rannte, (bin) gerannt” (to run, ran, was running)
+- “rennen, rannte, (bin) gerannt” (to run, ran, have run)

-- “nennen, nannte, genannt” (to call, called, was calling)
+- “nennen, nannte, genannt” (to call, called, have called)